4-Methylaminorex: Effects

-There has been one reported death due to 4-methylaminorex and diazepam.
-Concentrations of 4-methylaminorex were: in blood 21.3 mg/L; in urine 12.3 mg/L. Diazepam concentration in blood was 0.8 mg/L. One experiment on rats has studied excretion of 4-methylaminorex in urine: "The concentration of trans-4-methylaminorex in rat urine following four injections of the trans-4S,5S isomer 5 mg/kg i.p each, at intervals of 12 h in 2 days, as measured quantitatively by GC/MS".
+There has been one reported death due to 4-methylaminorex and diazepam—concentrations of 4-methylaminorex were 21.3 mg/L in blood and 12.3 mg/L in urine.
+Diazepam concentration in blood was 0.8 mg/L. One experiment on rats has studied excretion of 4-methylaminorex in urine: "The concentration of trans-4-methylaminorex in rat urine following four injections of the trans-4S,5S isomer 5 mg/kg i.p each, at intervals of 12 h in 2 days, as measured quantitatively by GC/MS".

 Another study focused on pharmacokinetics and tissue distribution of the stereoisomers of 4-methylaminorex in rats.

 "Pulmonary hypertension has been associated with ingestion of the appetite suppressant aminorex.
 A similar compound, 4-methylaminorex, was discovered on the property of three individuals with diagnoses of pulmonary hypertension."

 Neurotoxicity studies

 There have been three studies studying possible neurotoxicity of 4-methylaminorex.
 First study using quite high doses (highest dose caused clonic seizures and some rats died) in rats and studying short-term effects (rats were killed 30 min to 18 h after injection of 5, 10 or 20 mg/kg of racemic cis-4-methylaminorex) suggested reduction in tryptophan hydroxylase (TPH) activity (a possible marker for serotonin neurotoxicity) but citing study: "No change in TPH activity was observed 30 min after injection; by 8 h the activity of this enzyme appeared to be recovering." and "this agent is significantly less neurotoxic than methamphetamine or MDMA."